Route every client through one managed MyInvois pipeline.

 Multi-company tenancy, hard-isolated

 Every client is a separate company under your account.
-The query layer scopes every read and write to the active companyId — there is no path for one client's data to surface in another's dashboard.
+The query layer scopes every read and write to the active companyId: there is no path for one client's data to surface in another's dashboard.

 Self-billed types as a first-class workflow

 Issue on behalf of any client.
-The bridge handles the LHDN onBehalfOf TIN, the party flip in the UBL 2.1 schema, and the MSIC code requirement for the supplier party — none of which you need to special-case.
+The bridge handles the LHDN onBehalfOf TIN, the party flip in the UBL 2.1 schema, and the MSIC code requirement for the supplier party, none of which you need to special-case.

 Per-client M2M credentials

-Branded dashboard option
+Branded dashboard (coming soon)

 Three rhythms most firms settle into.